Stunning example of this classic calibre from London Gun maker Churchill. 7 Bury Street, London, England.

 It is difficult to say and be 100% certain.
 Without having access to manufacturers records to clarify things there are always ‘problems’ with questions like this.

-All I can say is that personally I think the rifle IS by Churchill, certainly at least finished by them and while I do not like to pass comments on other people ‘opinion’ at times I wish they would keep their ‘expert knowledge’ to themselves!
+All I can say is that personally I think the rifle IS by Churchill.
+Certainly at least finished by them.
+I do not like to pass comments on other people ‘opinion’.
+However, at times I often wish they would keep their ‘expert knowledge’ to themselves!

-What they might or might not have heard or ‘read up on the internet’ may well be correct, but more often than not their ‘expertise’ is picked up from forum sites where, generally, completely unprofessional comments are posted by people with little expertise, knowledge, experience or ACTUAL information other than here say or what THEY have picked up from the same or similar sources!
+What they might or might not have heard or ‘read up on the internet’ may well be correct.
+I usually find more often than not their ‘expertise’ is picked up from forum sites.
+There, in MANY cases, completely unprofessional comments are found.
+Posted by people with little expertise, knowledge, experience or ACTUAL information.
+Based on little more than here say or what THEY have picked up from the same or similar sources!

 I don’t think I have ever seen a PH with a soldered rear sight offering 3 different range setting.